iansan5653/unraw/README.md

 The library attempts to mimic the behaviour of standard JavaScript strings as closely as possible.
 This means that invalid escape sequences will throw `SyntaxError`s and that every escape sequence that is valid in a normal string should be valid when passed to `unraw`.

+In some ways this is similar to the behavior of `JSON.parse`.

 You can always expect the outcome of calling `unraw` on a raw string to be exactly the same as if that string were not raw in the first place:

 ```js
 `Invalid: \u23`                   // Throws a SyntaxError